kanso/bootstrap/README.md

 <i class="chevron-left"></i>
 ```

-To include the icons/sprite in your project, create a static file where the
+To include the icons/sprite in your project, include the sprites `png` files
-bootstrap library will find it.
+in your static diretory.

-1. Make a folder, `mkdir -p static/css/docs/assets/img` in your kanso project
+1. Make a folder, `mkdir -p static/img` in your kanso project
-2. Copy the sprite image into the directory, e.g. `cp packages/bootstrap/bootstrap/static/css/docs/assets/img/glyphicons-halflings-sprite.png static/css/docs/assets/img`
+2. Copy the sprite images into the directory, e.g. `cp packages/bootstrap/bootstrap/img/\* static/img`

 ## Deploy